 The following screenshot shows an example of the QA Diagnostics task pane template.
-The ribbon tab template has the same contents, simply displayed in the ribbon instead of a task pane.
+The ribbon tab template has the same contents.

 If new tests are added in the future, they will run within the "Run all" tests and within whatever category they are assigned to, but they will not show up in the individual test section.
 You can manually add the new tests to your existing task pane or ribbon tab, or you can obtain a copy of the updated template from Axiom Software.